-One particular spot that hides away on the River Lee is the BUS STOP.
+One particular spot that hides away on the River Lee, by the Inter City Bus Stop is: the BUS STOP cafe.
 Ian, opened his own cafe in June of 2019.
 Initially, he was working for O’Connell’s chocolates in markets around County Cork.
 He enjoyed the art of making hot chocolates, coffees, and interacting with customers.

 Ian’s career background starts with him doing variety of jobs.
 One particular trade that he stuck with for a few years was painting.
 When he lived in Australia, he got a job painting houses and a variety of other projects.
 After living in Australia, he continued on with the painting trade, here in Cork, Ireland.
 However, painting didn’t exactly resonate with him.
 He wanted a bit more interaction with people; and, he wanted to add a bit more colour to his life, should one say.
 Which, led to him working in the farmers markets.

 In the markets, he met a variety of people ranging from other food and beverage vendors to local artists.
 Here he met his partner: Layla, and later his friend John.
 Layla, does a lot of the behind the scenes odds and ends that need to be done.
 John does a lot of the artistic painting and drawing in the shop.
 When Ian needs a day off or time to relax, John would come in and cover him for a few hours pre-covid.
 Now, at the moment, Ian is in the shop Monday to Friday, from 7am till 4pm, depending on the day.